djblue/client-server/README.md

 - PORT is the port number of server
 - FILE is the name of the script of commands to send to server

+NOTE: since the server has a 1:3 chance of failure, we have have a timeout of 5 seconds and a max of 3 retries.

 ## The Server